alecmuffett/eotk/README.md

 # The Enterprise Onion Toolkit
 ![banner image](docs.d/hello-onion-text.png)

-## Important Annoucement: March 2022
+## Important HTTPS-related Annoucement: March 2022

-I've landed a small breaking change in order to better-support HARICA, but also for better usability:
+I've landed a small breaking change in order to better-support HARICA as a certificate provider, but also for better usability; this change impacts any project with a multi-onion EV certificate from Digicert.

 * v3 onion addresses used in pathnames are now truncated at 20 chars of onion, rather than 30 overall, to make shorter pathnames for unix domain sockets
   * was: `projects.d/tweep.d/abcdefghijklmnopqrstuvwxyza-v3.d/port-80.sock`